-Leadership in the New Parish is a missional certificate program designed to embolden pastors, lay leaders, churchgoers, theologians, entrepreneurs, community developers, and place-makers with a heart for reimagining church and transforming neighborhoods.
+Leadership in the New Parish is designed to embolden pastors, lay leaders, churchgoers, theologians, entrepreneurs, community developers, and place-makers with a heart for reimagining church and transforming neighborhoods.

 Leadership in the New Parish is a collaborative, imaginative, transformative program co-created by The Seattle School of Theology & Psychology and the Parish Collective.
 Curated and facilitated by Dr. Dwight Friesen, Paul Sparks, and Tim Soerens, Leadership in the New Parish is a practitioner think-tank that equips leaders to boldly follow God into their neighborhoods and listen well to God’s desire for shalom by engaging the intersection of God’s story, their personal stories, and the stories of their unique neighborhood contexts.

 Developing Faithful Presence